An isomorphism theorem for infinite reduced free products: Introduction

 This paper is organized as follows.
 In the rest of the introduction, we collect some notation.
-Section~\ref{sec_preliminaries} contains preliminaries on one dimensional NCCW complexes, reduced free products, and the organization we use for Elliott approximate intertwining arguments.
-The main theorems and some corollaries and examples are in Section~\ref{Sec_5Y27_Main}.
-In Section~\ref{Sec_5Z17_Open}, we discuss a number of open problems.
+Section~\ref{sec_preliminaries} contains preliminaries on one dimensional NCCW complexes, reduced free products, and the form of Elliott approximate intertwining we use.
+The main theorems, together with corollaries and examples, are in Section~\ref{Sec_5Y27_Main}.
+In Section~\ref{Sec_5Z17_Open}, we give examples to show some limitations on possible generalizations, and discuss a number of open problems.